-The goblin smiled, his grin growing wide.
+The man smiled, his grin growing wide.
 “Oh, well yeah, but you’re going to have to talk to the right people for that.”

 “The right people?”
 Iliera asked.

-He looked up from the goblin and saw that the bar was completely cleared of patrons.
-The doors were blocked by several large Tauren and at least one creature that looked like a small Ogre.
-Iliera started to move, but Sionis placed his hand on hers and she instantly fell still.
+I looked up from the man and saw that the bar was completely cleared of patrons.
+The doors were blocked by several large bouncers, and at least one creature that looked like a starved pig.
+Iliera started to move, but I placed my hand on hers and she instantly fell still.

 “You see,” the goblin explained.
 “I had the wand like I said, but after I reached out to you about it I was contacted by someone else that had figured out you wanted it…”

-“Baron Revilgaz?”
-Sionis asked, already aware of the answer.
+“Baron Revelli?”
+I asked, already aware of the answer.

 “The one and the same,” the goblin said.
 “He’s eager to have a chat.”

-Sionis frowned.
-He thought about the options they had in this situation.
-The bar had required they check their weapons at the door, so those were secured somewhere far away by now, but Iliera had the power of the Light and he had his fire magic again, so they might be able to fight their way out of the situation if they went for it.
+I frowned.
+I thought about the options we had in this situation.
+The bar had required we check our weapons at the door, so those were secured somewhere far away by now, but Iliera had the power of luminary magic and I was a Flamecaller, so we might be able to fight our way out of here if they went for it.